Herman Davis

-General Pershing named Davis fourth among the 100 greatest heroes of World War I. He received the Distinguished Service Cross, the Croix de guerre with palm, the Croix de Guerre with Gilt Star and the Médaille Militaire awards from the American and French governments.
+General Pershing named Davis fourth among the 100 greatest heroes of World War I. He received the Distinguished Service Cross, the Croix de Guerre with palm, the Croix de Guerre with Gilt Star, and the Médaille Militaire awards from the American and French governments.
 Davis was honorably discharged from the Army on May 29, 1919.
-After the war, he returned home and died four years later on January 5, 1923, during an operation related to tuberculosis that he possibly contracted from exposure to poison gas during the war.
+After the war, he returned home and died four years later, on January 5, 1923, during an operation related to tuberculosis that he possibly contracted from exposure to poison gas during the war.

-Herman Davis State Park, in his hometown of Manila, a monument located in the park and a street in Manila honor him.
+Herman Davis State Park, in his hometown of Manila, a monument located in the park and a street in Manila, honors him.
 Other streets in Davis' hometown of Manila are named after another military honoree, Admiral George Perry.